-Transonic Airfoil Design (4h coursework, Dr J P Jarrett)
+Transonic Airfoil Design (4h coursework, Dr J.P.
+Jarrett)

-This coursework section will allow the interactive design of a transonic airfoil profile on a workstation in the DPO.
+This coursework section will allow the interactive design of a transonic airfoil profile.
 The aim is to consolidate the lecture material and illustrate how the various design constraints compete in practice.

-Aircraft Aerodynamic Design (3L, Dr J P Jarrett)
+Aircraft Aerodynamic Design (3L, Dr J.P.
+Jarrett)